JustFiesta/spring-petclinic-infrastructure/README.md

 ### Infrastructure Configuration (Ansible)

-Ansible is used to configure EC2 app instances - install docker on webservers and Jenkins on buildserver.
+Ansible is used to configure EC2 app instances - install Docker on webservers and Java on buildserver.
 VM's have pulic IP address so Ansible can connect to them via SSH.

+Also it provides Jenkins Agent instance with configuration as agent with systemd service - `petclinic-cicd.service`.

-The hosts needs to be changed according to given IP addreses in AWS Console.
+The `hosts.yml` needs to be changed according to given IP addreses in AWS Console.
 Only then one can provide instances with packages.

 No ansible roles where needed in my opinion - they were unnessesary complication for simple project.